rosudrag/GameMutexKiller/README.md

 # Game Mutex Killer
 This project is an example how to use Sysinternals handle to remove mutant locks for games:
-- service that kills Life is Feudal lock on Launcher and CM Client every 10 seconds.
+- service that kills Life is Feudal lock on Launcher and Client every 10 seconds.

 ## [Built version for download](https://github.com/rosudrag/GameMutexKiller/files/2239009/GameMutexKiller.zip)